ENCCS/julia-for-hpc/content/motivation.rst

 - How to use multithreading, multiprocessing and MPI.
 - How to write Julia code for GPUs.

-We will be focusing on higher-level performance considerations and parallelization approaces and not dig deep into lower-level aspects.
+We will be focusing on high-level performance considerations and parallelization approaces and not dig deep into low-level aspects.
 There is always a tradeoff; to squeeze as much performance out of a code as possible one often needs to drop down to lower levels of memory management, interprocess communication etc.
 But using higher-level approaches can lead to significant performance gain